 So: what exactly is Scrum?
 What will your team be doing if you use Scrum?
 Here’s how the Scrum process shakes out:

 1. Organize your backlog.
-To begin a Scrum sprint, your team lead (also known as the Scrum master) will identify what work to pull from your backlog—i.e. work that needs to be done.
+To begin a Scrum sprint, your team lead (also known as the Scrum master) will identify what work to pull from your product backlog—i.e. work that needs to be done.
 In order to have the best Scrum sprint possible, make sure you have your product backlog clearly documented in one place.
 Consider using a project management tool to collect all of this information.

 2. Hold a sprint planning session.
 Before you can start your Scrum sprint, you need to know what you’ll be focusing on.
 During your sprint planning session, you’ll evaluate what work from the backlog your team will focus on during this specific Scrum sprint.
 To get started, try our free sprint planning template.